 The administrative office will assist with making travel and lodging arrangements as appropriate for each speaker.
 In addition, the office staff will coordinate other details such as speaker's honorarium, catering and meals, and announcing each talk to our department's listservs.
 All of these details take significant time to coordinate, so it is best for the committees to communicate needs well in advance of each visit.

 The Department pays for lunch and dinner for participants, within reason.
-Lunch is usually limited to 5 graduate student/post-docs.
 Exceptions must be cleared in advance.

 Student Representation on Steering Committee